 Before you react to how much risk you have if a creditor sues you in order to get paid, consider whether that can be avoided.
 Your not able to pay all 8 credit card debts today, so something has to give.

 What if your credit card payment could be lowered, and fixed at a more affordable monthly amount?

-Add up all of your credit card bills and then calculate what 2% of that balance is.
-Is that amount much lower than what you are paying out to all 8 cards today?
+Add up all of your credit card bills and then calculate two percent of that.
+Is that two percent much lower than what you are paying out to all 8 cards today?
 If it is, you are paying higher interest rates.
 If those rates are lowered (and fixed), would you be able to pay that amount consistently on your fixed income?
 If yes, read through the credit counseling section of my debt relief guide.

 If roughly 2% of your consolidated credit card balances is out of the question, what about negotiating lower balance payoffs?
 Your credit card debts can be settle for less than what you owe once they reach a certain level of delinquency.
 If you are not making monthly payments to your credit cards, and saving up all the money you can instead, how long would it take you to pool together about half of your credit card totals?